Jesse Holley: Dallas Cowboys

 Holley was the winner of Michael Irvin's football reality show 4th and Long and received an invitation to attend the Dallas Cowboys training camp.
 Before being on 4th and Long, he was working as a security guard, as well as selling cell phones in North Carolina.
 On July 21, 2009, he was officially signed by the Cowboys.
 Holley caught a pass on August 21, 2009, in the fourth quarter of the preseason game against the Tennessee Titans.
 On September 4, Holley returned a punt 82 yards for a touchdown against the Minnesota Vikings.
 The Cowboys released Holley the following day as a final cut.
 He cleared waivers and was signed to the Cowboys' practice squad on September 6, where he would spend the rest of the year.

 Holley signed a futures contract with the Cowboys on January 22, 2010, after his previous agreement expired at season's end.
 On September 4, he was again waived at the final cuts and was signed to the team's practice squad the day after.
 He was promoted to the active roster on October 15 to play mainly on special teams.
 During that season he was active for 14 games and ranked third on the team with 16 special teams tackles.

 In the August 27, 2011 preseason game, against the Minnesota Vikings, Holley recorded three catches for 51 yards.
 At the conclusion of the preseason he made the 53-man roster to be the fifth receiver on the depth chart.

 On September 18, during the second game of the season against the San Francisco 49ers, he was the team's third receiver because Dez Bryant was inactive with a bruised quadriceps.
 He recorded his first NFL reception for 11 yards and made two more during the Cowboys' final drive in regulation, leading to overtime.
-In overtime, after a three-and-out by the 49ers offense, Holley wasn't supposed to be on the field for the first series, but he replaced Miles Austin, who had tweaked his hamstring.
+In overtime, after a three-and-out by the 49ers offense, Holley was not supposed to be on the field for the first series, but he replaced Miles Austin, who had tweaked his hamstring.
 He ended up making a 77-yard reception during Dallas' first offensive play, taking the ball to the 1-yard line and setting up the game winning 19-yard field goal by Dan Bailey.

 For the 2011 season (and career) he made a total of 7 receptions for 169 yards for an average of 24.1 yards per catch.
-He wasn't re-signed at the end of the year, as he was facing a knee injury.
+He was not re-signed at the end of the year, as he was facing a knee injury.